 If you visit the official website, blu-ray.com, you will find out that Blu-ray is the name given to optical disc formats developed by BDA, or the Blu-ray Disc Association.
 These formats enable recording, playback, and rewriting of HD videos while storing lots of data.
 They also allow storing more than five times the normal capacity of a DVD.

 Elmedia Player was mainly conceived as an exclusive Mac Blu-ray software.
 The company representatives guarantee high-quality playback, and the player can just as well be used as a veritable 4k Blu-ray one; it supports unlimited video and audio formats, being able to open literally any type of file.
 The nicest part about this great Blu-ray software for Mac is that it’s also free, and, on top of this, it also d, on top of this, also supports PGS-subtitles that are built-in.

 And let’s not forget the cool possibility of downloading external subtitles as well.
 Out of all products reviewed, Elmedia Mac Video Player is the easiest way to play Blu-ray discs on Mac, all you have to do is download the app, select your file, and press play.

-The Elmedia Mac Blu-ray software also brings a long a wide variety of great features, such as built-in Internet browser and its own video downloader.
+The Elmedia Mac Blu-ray software also brings a long a wide variety of great features, such as built-in Internet browser.
 It also allows users the possibility of taking screenshots directly though the interface.
 It features a built-in search system, as well as streaming videos without any unwanted ads.
 There are two versions currently available, one in the form on an app, and the other is the website version.
 We found no flaws when testing the Elmedia Player, it’s by far the best Blu ray software for Mac we got our hands on.